 As a responsible housing provider, we have been looking for new and sustainable ways to help provide our residents located off the gas grid with access to cheaper and more efficient home heating.
 We are delighted with how well this pilot scheme has gone and are now looking forward to introducing it in other viable Stonewater housing communities across the country.

 The district heating system at Weobley features a Kensa Shoebox ground source heat pump inside each property, independently billed and controlled by the resident.
 Each heat pump is connected to a series of communal ground arrays.
-This unconventional yet increasingly popular approach to district heating qualifies Stonewater for 20 years of income through the Government’s Non Domestic Renewable Heat Incentive (RHI), as well as overcomes reported issues of traditional district schemes, including split ownership and overheating.
+This unconventional yet increasingly popular approach to district heating qualifies Stonewater for 20 years of income through the Government’s Non Domestic Renewable Heat Incentive (RHI: this scheme has now closed – please visit this page to explore other funding), as well as overcomes reported issues of traditional district schemes, including split ownership and overheating.

 David Broom, Kensa Sales Manager, says: